TinyTapeout/tinytapeout_www/content/digital_design/puzzle_padlock_seq/_index.en.md

 When you're ready, turn on Switch 2 and press the push button to begin the challenge.
 The yellow LED will turn on, and the seven segment display will show "L" for locked".

 Next set a code using Switches 3 to 5.
-If you enter a correct code, you will see the colored LED progress from Yellow --> Magenta.
+If you enter a correct code, you will see the colored LED progress from yellow --> magenta.

-If you succeeded, try again to get to the next stages: White then finally Light Blue!
+If you succeeded, try to get to the next stages, lighting the white LED then finally the cyan!
 A "U" will appear for unlocked.

 If you fail to enter the correct code at any stage, you will return to the yellow LED.

 {{< wokwi 346982355289768532 >}}
 <br>

 Feel free to play around to try to figure it out.
 You can always return to the [logic gate tutorial](/digital_design/logic_gates) and [flip flop tutorial](/digital_design/puzzle_flipflop) if you need a refresher.